 Focus Area: Ethics, Conduct, and Oversight

 Post-trial responsibilities refer to a wide range of possibilities for providing continued access to study interventions (and potentially other care) once a trial is over, or a participant’s time on the trial has completed.
 Post-trial responsibilities may include access to study medications and/or health care and infrastructure for study participants or their communities for a given amount of time.
 Law, policy, and guidance in this area are vague and/or conflicting, and often lacking in concrete approaches regarding post-trial responsibilities.
 The issues are complex and demand thoughtful discourse to move the clinical trial enterprise towards meaningful solutions.

-– perspectives on post-trial responsibilities
+- Post-trial responsibilities

 - March 2015: Working group agreed on definitions